ShinPurinn/delicious-culinary/README.md

 ## This Project is being hosted for free in vercel

-Visit https://vercel.com/ for more info
-Or read the documentation here https://vercel.com/docs
+Visit https://vercel.com/ for more info or read the documentation here https://vercel.com/docs

 ## This Project use React